yuki-yano/fzf-preview.vim/README.md

 ### Command Options

-Comment out line is settings for coc extensions.
+Commented-out lines are settings for the coc extension.

 ```vim
 --processes